The Voting Happened, Now What?

 It is our duty as people who exist on land that was brutally taken and brutally exploited, to make time to be informed and active political beings.

 It’s a huge relief that the midterm elections are over.
 Everything leading up to Nov.
-6 felt like having a cystic pimple being squeezed by your pre-teen sister who secretly hates you.
+6 felt like having a cystic pimple being squeezed.
 For Black, Indigenous and people of color, especially those of us who lean left to far-left, the constant and consistent “vote you lil’ fuckers, or you’ll DIE” from liberals of all colors felt like being pelted by dirty, newborn baby diapers.
 It didn’t matter if we wrote about and organized against voter disenfranchisement, white violence, systemic racism and the need to focus on the ways in which white people vote.
 It didn’t matter if our lives revolved around grassroots organizing and various means of protest.
 It certainly didn’t matter if we were well-informed human beings who understood that change doesn’t come entirely from the ballot box, but rather that, as Lucy Parsons put so perfectly in The Principles of Anarchism, “Governments never lead; they follow progress.”

 So, here we are.
 The Democrats and their “blue wave” (or rather their tepid, little splash in an inflatable child’s-sized pool) took the House of Representatives, while alleged serial killer Ted Cruz kept his Senate seat thanks to the massive amounts of white people who fear a brown planet, while other key seats remained under Republican control.
 This morning blue voters can pat themselves on the back for ushering in more women than ever into office, as well was a few other notable wins which ought to not be firsts, but who are we kidding in Amerikkka?
 Another day under another imperialist, capitalist, white supremacist, misogynistic, queerphobic, colonialist government continues and we’re here to remind you that your vote is not enough because centrism won’t ever defeat fascism.